wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 	max-width:none !important;
 }`

+= Facebook comment box is cut at the bottom.
+How do I fix it? =

+This usually happens when you have `overflow:hidden` in your main class for post (style.css).
+It might look like this:
+`.post {
+ overflow:hidden;
+ }`
+Find it and replace it with:
+`.post {
+ overflow:visible;
+ }`

+ It is possible that your theme is using a different name, so it might be .post, .article, .entry-content or something similar.

 = Share counters are not aligned properly.
 How can I fix this? =

 Add proper CSS to your style.css file.
 Example: